adon-cloudcannon/landing-page-test/src/collections/case-studies/papercut.md

   featured_image:
   featured_image_alt:
 ---
-<a target="_blank" rel="noopener" href="https://www.papercut.com/">PaperCut</a>, a global print management software provider, was facing significant challenges keeping their complex website infrastructure up-to-date.
-With over 4,000 web pages across six different systems — ranging from PHP, PmWiki, and MadFap Flare to the static site generator Hugo — making updates was slow and required either specialized technical skills or long delays.
+<a href="https://www.papercut.com/" target="_blank" rel="noopener">PaperCut</a>, a global print management software provider, was facing significant challenges keeping their complex website infrastructure up-to-date.
+With over 4,000 web pages across six different systems — ranging from PHP, PmWiki, and MadCap Flare to the static site generator Hugo — making updates was slow and required either specialized technical skills or long delays.
 This resulted in key stakeholders across the business lacking the autonomy to make impactful changes.

 After assessing the landscape, PaperCut's Digital Lead Grayson Campbell embarked on a website transformation initiative to consolidate systems into a single convenient content management system.
 With leadership support and a focus on enabling self-service, Grayson realized the company needed a modern CMS — and ideally one that produced performant static sites.
 He began evaluating SaaS solutions that could integrate with Hugo and allow non-technical users to publish content themselves.